A Nonprofit Guide to Online Fundraising Compliance

 More than 1.5 million nonprofit organizations are registered with the Internal Revenue Service, and about 170,000 are registered with the Canada Revenue Agency, most of which operate at least partially online.
 With that many organizations putting out marketing, social media, email, and fundraising messaging, it can be challenging for potential donors to know if they are giving to a trustworthy mission and that their dollars are being used the way they expect.

 As a result, federal and regional governments in most jurisdictions have enacted legislation and fundraising regulations to ensure that organizations legally solicit donations online.
 With such rulings in place and being followed, donors can know that their gifts are going somewhere aboveboard.
 This is one of the many benefits of online fundraising compliance.

 Online fundraising compliance is the process of ensuring your nonprofit organization adheres to ethical practices, laws, and regulations that govern the way you solicit donations online.
 Being compliant requires the collective effort of everyone on your team, including your board of directors.
 It allows you to fundraise safely, encourage donors to give, and most importantly, stay out of trouble.

 Step one in most areas?
-Registration, which lets the relevant governing bodies know that you will be collecting donations online and establishes a line of communication between your organization and enforcement agencies.
+Registration, lets the relevant governing bodies know that you will be collecting donations online and establishes a line of communication between your organization and enforcement agencies.

 Once you’re registered, it’s up to you to learn the rules and follow them.
-These rules cover everything from how you’re allowed to ask for online donations, what to do when you accept them, and what types of records you need to keep, and reporting you need to do afterward.
+These rules cover everything from how you’re allowed to ask for online donations, what to do when you accept them, and what types of records you need to keep, and what reporting you need to do afterward.

 Note that online fundraising refers to any solicitation process by a nonprofit organization that involves the use of any of the following: